Die Casting 101

 Who Buys Die Casting Products?

 The initial use of die casting was for printing presses in the 1840’s, the advancement of alloys and technology have expanded the die casting market to virtually all industries.
-Die casting allows for a variety weights, sizes, and levels of complexity, all the while producing repeatedly accurate parts that lower costs.
+Die casting allows for a variety weights, sizes, and levels of complexity, all the while producing repeatedly accurate parts at lower costs.
 This has led to die casting parts being found in any industry, from automotive to renewable energy, electronics to hand tools, and from medical to industrial products.

 What are the Advantages of Choosing Die Casting?